kalpana-org/kalpana/docs/plugin_docs.rst

     * A dict with keyboard shortcuts as key (see ``QKeySequence()``) and a function as value.
 The function will be called by Kalpana when the key (combination) is pressed.
 The key combinations will **overwrite** vanilla shortcuts and shortcuts in earlier loaded plugins, if they are identical.
     * *Example:* ``{'Ctrl+Shift+X': self.do_something_useful()}``

-GUIPlugin.path
-    * A string with the path to the plugin's directory.
-This is where config files should be stored.

 "Events"
 ========